Turner Place at Lavery Hall

 A high–end grill venue including a large carving station and a wall of flame for rotisserie chicken.
 One side will offer traditional Southern home–style favorites such as fried chicken, while the other will be an upscale steak house with luxury seating.
 1872 Fire Grill will include a wood–fired char grill that grills steak, chicken, and seafood to perfection in minutes, and will be the first of its kind on a college campus.

-Q´doba Mexican Grill (second floor)
+Q´doba Mexican Eats (second floor)

 A national brand offering assembled–to–order burritos, fajitas, quesadillas, taco salads, and nachos.